premmettupalli/Top50-Movie-Analysis/README.md

 application aims to empower users to make informed decisions and gain valuable insights into the movie industry.

-Please note that this is a general outline, and you may need to customize it based on the specific details and features of your application.
-Additionally, you may need to add more details and examples to meet the 2000-word requirement.

 # Movies Statistics - An Interactive Dashboard:

 # **Introduction:**